mcharrak/jekyll-theme-prologue/_posts/2019-05-18-machine-learning-bayesian-statistics-tutorial-principles.md

 #### Gaussian Process (GP)

-A GP defines a distribution over functions $$p(f)$$ which can be used for Bayesian regression. f is a function which maps from x to the set of real numbers R. A GP uses a *kernel function* to measure the similarity between points $$x$$, $$x'$$ to predict the value $y'$ for the unseen point $x'$ from the training data.
+A GP defines a distribution over functions $p(f)$ which can be used for Bayesian regression. f is a function which maps from x to the set of real numbers R. A GP uses a *kernel function* to measure the similarity between points $x$, $x'$ to predict the value $y'$ for the unseen point $x'$ from the training data.
 The prediction $y'$ is not only an estimate for that point $x'$ but also contains information about uncertainty.
 The distribution of a GP is the joint distribution.
 Its marginal distribution is a multivariate Gaussian distribution.
 GPs are parameterized by a mean function $\mu(x)$ and a covariance function (i.e. kernel) $K(x,x')$.
 GP can be used for nonlinear regression or prediction/classification tasks.

 #### Ensemble learning